Ph.D. Program Student Bios | Columbia Journalism School

 Joanna Arcieri

-Joanna is interested in the relationship between local media and political machines as well as the intersection of reality television and politics.
-Prior to joining the PhD program, she worked on political campaigns in Hudson County, NJ and as a freelance journalist.
+Joanna's research focuses on tabloid journalism as well as celebrity news and gossip.
+Her dissertation uses the career of Britney Spears to examine the evolution of celebrity news and tabloids.
+Specifically, she is studying the #FreeBritney movement and the role of fans as journalists within the movement.
+Before joining the Ph.D. program, she worked on political campaigns in Hudson County, NJ, and as a freelance journalist.
+She advised and helped launch the Jersey City Times, a local news startup, in 2019.
 Her work has appeared on Buzzfeed and Jersey Digs.
-She holds in MA in Media Studies from The New School and a BA in Film Studies from Mount Holyoke College.
+She holds an M.A. in Media Studies from The New School and a B.A. in Film Studies from Mount Holyoke College.

 Adelina Yankova